IdoBenEzri/ZenGo/README.md

 With this template - the AWS Cloudformation stack service deploying:

-- DynamoDB table "todos-table" - present a TODOs list.
+- DynamoDB table "todos-table" - presents a TODOs list.
 - Lambda function  - "DDBHandlerFunction" responsible to handle the TODOs list.
 - APIGateways that triggers the Lambda function and helps the user to integrate with the function using API endpoint.